scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/contributing.md

 ## Writing tests

 This package uses the [pytest][] for automated testing.
-Please {doc}`scanpy:dev/testing` for every function added to the package.
+Please write {doc}`scanpy:dev/testing` for every function added to the package.

 Most IDEs integrate with pytest and provide a GUI to run tests.
 Alternatively, you can run all tests from the command line by executing